felixhahnweilheim/humhub-dark-mode/docs/README.md

 - Enterprise Theme
 - Clean Theme

+Custom Themes based on one of the above are compatible by default.

 ## Button

 By default the module adds a button to the top bar.
 This can be switched off in the module settings.